sorgerlab/indra_assembly_paper/README.md

 ## Data files

-The Benchmark Corpus and the curation data set are available on Zenodo at https://zenodo.org/record/7559353.
-The Benchmark Corpus on Zenodo is called `indra_benchmark_corpus.pkl`.
-For reproducing results, put this file in the `data` folder and name it `bioexp_asmb_preassembled.pkl`.
+The Benchmark Corpus is available on Zenodo at https://zenodo.org/record/7559353.
+* The Benchmark Corpus on Zenodo is called `indra_benchmark_corpus.pkl`.
+For reproducing results, put `indra_benchmark_corpus.pkl` in the `data` folder and rename it to `bioexp_asmb_preassembled.pkl`.
-* Curations on the Benchmark Corpus are available as JSON file on Zenodo and in this repository (https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/indra_assembly_curations.json).
-These raw curations are processed and aggregated to create two pickle files that are used in the various notebooks (https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/multireader_curation_dataset.pkl and https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/extended_curation_dataset.pkl).
-These files are in version control in this repository.
+* Curations on the Benchmark Corpus are available as JSON file on Zenodo and in this repository: [indra_assembly_curations.json](https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/indra_assembly_curations.json).
+These raw curations are processed and aggregated to create two pickle files that are used in the various notebooks.
+These files are in version control in this repository as well: [multireader_curation_dataset.pkl](https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/multireader_curation_dataset.pkl) and [extended_curation_dataset.pkl](https://github.com/sorgerlab/indra_assembly_paper/blob/master/data/curation/extended_curation_dataset.pkl).